Geolykt/EnchantmentsPlus/readme.md

-**IMPORTANT: As of 4.0.0 the project requires Java 16 or above to run, use AdoptOpenJDK if you have no idea how to obtain Oracle Java**

 Got a question?
 Need help or want to discuss changes?
-Then feel free to contact me either via [Email](mail-to:admin@geolykt.de), [Spigotmc conversations](https://www.spigotmc.org/conversations/add) or Github [Issues](https://github.com/Geolykt/EnchantmentsPlus/issues) and [Discussions](https://github.com/Geolykt/EnchantmentsPlus/discussions).
+Then feel free to contact me either via [Email](mail-to:admin@geolykt.de), [Spigotmc conversations](https://www.spigotmc.org/conversations/add), [Internet Relay Chat](irc://irc.spi.gt/#enchantmentsplus) or Github [Issues](https://github.com/Geolykt/EnchantmentsPlus/issues) and [Discussions](https://github.com/Geolykt/EnchantmentsPlus/discussions).
 Issues however should be reported here on Github so forkers can profit from them being public, but it's the best if at least someone (me in most cases) knows exploits or bugs so they can be fixed, so in the end it doesn't really matter where they are reported to.

 # Enchantments+
 ## Description